 An Homage to Comedy.

 The Pre Madonnas Sketch Comedy brand is a preverbal wellspring of comedic references.
 The most obvious being laughing mask of comedy that first surfaced in ancient Greece.
 But even the red color and sans serif typography have more contemporary comedic references.
-The brand is professional, historical, and does not pigeon-hole the group into a particular tone of comedy.
+The brand is professional, historical, and resists pigeon-holing the group into a particular tone of comedy.

 The Color of Comedy is Red.

 Aside from the performance and usual visual gags, comedy does have it’s own patterns of visual material.
 The most subliminal being the color red.
-Modern sketch comedy grew was born in vaudeville and we find bright red in their painted banners and advertisements.
-We find is again in title card motif of both Looney Tunes and Merrie Melodies.
-Fast-forwarding to modern comedies, we find the color red being overwhelming used in movie poster typography.
+Modern sketch comedy was born from vaudeville and we find bright red in their painted banners and advertisements.
+We find red again in the title card motif of Looney Tunes and Merrie Melodies.
+Fast-forwarding to modern comedies, we find the color red being overwhelmingly used in movie poster typography.
 All of these historical and pop-culture references blended together to create the identity of The Pre Madonnas.